Charleston Shopping: Best Spots for Shopping in Charleston

 When you’re ready to start hitting the racks again, we recommend:

 Sometimes the best finds aren’t at the huge chain stores.
-Butterfly Consignments carries all your favorite high-end brands at a fraction of the tag price.
+One of our favorite Charleston boutiques, Butterfly Consignments, carries all your favorite high-end brands at a fraction of the tag price.
 Their clothes are all “gently worn,” which means they’ll still feel new to you.

 This shabby chic clothing and accessory store is a favorite of Charlestonians and visitors alike.
 In addition to their clothing, they also have a decent selection of home goods and nicknacks that make great souvenirs.